Climate change was front and centre this summer: let’s focus on ocean protection this fall

 We’ve written before about the MPA Network being developed in the Great Bear Sea.
 This collaborative project, undertaken by Indigenous, federal and provincial governments, is an example of what can be done to manage our oceans in the face of climate and ecological uncertainty.

-(Photo with permissions: Living Oceans, 2014)
+(Map courtesy of Living Oceans, 2014)

 The area is also known as the Northern Shelf Bioregion and is a place of profound ecological and cultural richness.
 It is directly impacted by the climate crisis and species collapse; for example, salmon runs have declined considerably (a number of the salmon fisheries closures mentioned earlier are in the area), and this also impacts the Great Bear Rainforest, as a salmon dependent forest.